StefanRichterHuber/quickjs-java/README.md

 All of these deeply integrate with the Java runtime and allow full access of JS scripts into the Java runtime.
 For some applications this might be a security or stability issue.
 This runtime, on the other hand, only has a very lean interface between Java and Javascript.
 Scripts can only access the objects explicitly passed into the runtime and have no other access to the outside world.
 Furthermore hard limits on time and memory consumption of the scripts can be easily set, to limit the impact af malicious or faulty scripts on your applications This is especially great to implement some calculation or validation scripts, so very small scripts with a small, very well defined scope.
 Due to the safe nature of this runtime, you can pass writing this scripts to trusted users without compromising the integrity of the rest of your application.

+On the other hand, this library requires a native library to be build, which adds some build complexity (requires Rust with cargo).

 ## Build

 You need Java 21 and Rust with cargo to build this project.
 The `rust-maven-plugin` is used to trigger rust build from maven, so a single